All About Farmhouse Sinks: Frequently Asked Questions (FAQs)

 Can you retrofit a farmhouse sink?

-Yes, it is possible.
+However, if you are looking for a retrofit a traditional farmhouse sink, it can be retrofitted with some work and a professional installer.
 Make sure you read the manufacturer's installation guide and review the specific sink's products specifications sheet to ensure all the measurements will work given your base cabinet size, plumbing lines, countertop and kitchen accessories such as garbage disposal and faucets.

 Essentially, you will have to: